zakee94/mini-projects/batch-renaming-utility/README.md

 ## How to use
 Make sure you have a C/C++ environment setup in you system.

-Even though you can change the working directory, still it is recommended to put the batch.cpp file in the directory you want to rename.Then open up a treminal and execute the following commands:
+Even though you can change the working directory, still it is recommended to put the batch.cpp file in the directory you want to rename.Then open up a terminal and execute the following commands:
 ```
 g++ batch.cpp
 ./a.out